Table of Contents

 https://{domain}/{path}?{query parameters}

-Query parameters or properties in JSON body payload
+Query parameters or properties in the JSON body payload

-• access_token Access Token is an JWT token, where web service can use to gather user information.
-Such as user ID, email, company ID etc. It can be verified through an public hash key.
+term: Search term, used for a type-ahead systemticketId: The ticket ID that the form is attached toaccess_token: The Access Token is a JWT token, where web service can use to gather user information.
+Such as user ID, email, company ID, etc. It can be verified with a public hash key.access_token_expirationHow long before the access token expires (in seconds)

 https://test.deskdirector.com/api/v2/ddforms/dynamic/contacts?term=john&ticketId=&access_token={token}

-POST request is more secure than GET request.
-Since anything within body payload been encrypted and secured by HTTPS.
+POST requests are more secure than GET requests, since anything within the body payload is encrypted and secured by HTTPS.
 In comparison, anything passed through query parameters is in plain text and easy to read by malicious actors.
-Thus, access token is better passed through HTTP request bo\dy.
+Thus, an access token is better passed through an HTTPS request's body.

 // POST https://host/api/path